 The property is a charming, tranquil and private 1 bedroom stone cottage on the coast and in a rural setting.
-It is close to the coastal footpath and beaches with excellent walking, swimming and cyling on the doorstep.
+It is close to the coastal footpath and to several beaches and there is excellent walking, swimming and cycling on the doorstep.

 The cottage adjoins the main house, a farmhouse dating from the 1700s, has its own access, is private and is not overlooked.
 It faces south with open views over a wild flower meadow, fields and woodland and there is off-road parking The sitting room with dining area adjoins a separate kitchen, which leads to the bathroom.
 The spacious first floor bedroom, accessed from the sitting room, has a lovely view.

 The cottage lies on the edge of the “Landes” a protected area of beautiful coastal heathland.
 It is only 300m from the GR34 coastal footpath that runs between Cap Frehel with its lighthouse, magnificent cliffs and sunsets and Fort La Latte a spectacular 14th century castle.
 Both are within easy walking distance, as are 2 quiet beaches, though these involve a difficult climb down steep paths.
 A further 4 more accessible sandy beaches are minutes away by bike or car.

 There is a creperie within walking distance (300m) and a small restaurant on the way to Plevenon, the nearest village (4km).
 The boulangerie there sells a huge range of delicious breads, pastries and cakes – try their almond croissants!
 There is a bar (with wi-fi) a butcher/charcuterie and you can also buy local mussels and oysters.
 On Fridays there is a stall selling fish and one with fruit and veg.
 Supermarkets and a full range of shops are within 15km at Matignon and Erquy both of which have weekly markets.
 Erquy, a thriving fishing port and seaside town, has several restaurants.

 The cottage is also ideally placed for exploring both the North Brittany coast and the interior.
 Dinan, Dinard and St. Malo are within easy reach while the Mont St Michel, the famous pink granite coast and the picturesque Iles de Brehat are further afield.